This stuffed acorn squash is a delightfully easy, sweet and savory dish!Jump to Recipe

 So I had bread, now what!?

 I did a fridge and freezer find and moved on to the pantry.
 I found 3/4 of an acorn squash, a cooked potato, dried cherries, and it got me thinking STUFFED ACORN SQUASH!
 All the stuffed acorn squash recipes online called for leftover rice or quinoa, and I didn’t have any of that.
 I thought of my favorite stuffed acorn squash that my mother makes.
 It’s by far the BEST acorn squash ever.
 It’s probably from her old Betty Crocker cookbook.
-It’s an acorn squash half stuffed with a mixture of brown sugar, butter, lots and lots of butter, cinnamon, pecans, and saltine crackers.
+It’s half of an acorn squash stuffed with a mixture of brown sugar, butter, lots and lots of butter, cinnamon, pecans, and saltine crackers.
 It totally takes acorn squash to a dessert level treat.
 Sooo much butter and brown sugar!
 I needed something a little healthier.

 I recently asked her for the original recipe, since I just guestimate the ingredients.
 She confessed that there are two pages missing from her Betty Crocker cookbook, and one is the Stuffed Acorn Squash recipe.
 So sad.
 Does anyone out there have the original recipe?
 If so, please email me!